BinaryTarget

 PUBLIC_HEADER_FILES [<file-path>...]

 Create a fully configured binary target named <target-name> and add it to the current project.
-This command acts as a high-level wrapper that combines the behavior of other module sub-commands, including binary_target(CREATE), binary_target(CONFIGURE_SETTINGS), binary_target(ADD_SOURCES), binary_target(ADD_PRECOMPILED_HEADER), binary_target(ADD_INCLUDE_DIRECTORIES), and binary_target(ADD_DEPENDENCIES).
+This command acts as a high-level wrapper that combines the behavior of other module sub-commands, including binary_target(CREATE), binary_target(CONFIGURE_SETTINGS), binary_target(ADD_SOURCES), binary_target(ADD_PRECOMPILE_HEADER), binary_target(ADD_INCLUDE_DIRECTORIES), and binary_target(ADD_LINK_LIBRARIES).

 The second argument must specify the type of binary target to create: STATIC, SHARED, HEADER, or EXEC.
 Only one type may be given.